ePages-de/epages-devportal/_posts/2017/2017-12-07-restdocs-raml.md

  - JWT scopes

 So the `ramlResource` snippet rather documents all aspects of the resource rather than generating different snippets for each concern.
 We tried to come up with an API that uses a lot of the factory methods from Spring REST Docs and tries to align as much as possible with the existing API.
+Also the validation functionality of Spring REST Docs still applies.
 So it easy to migrate existing code.

 ```java